rankynbass/XIVLauncher.Core/README.md

 Common components that are shared with the Windows version of XIVLauncher are linked as a submodule in the "lib" folder.
 XIVLauncher Core can run on Windows, but is by far not as polished as the [original Windows version](https://github.com/goatcorp/FFXIVQuickLauncher).
 Windows users should not use this application unless for troubleshooting purposes or development work.

 ## Distribution
 XIVLauncher-RB is not officially supported by the XIVLauncher community, but many people have used it successfully on different linux distros.
-You can download flatpak files from the releases, but it is also in several user-submitted repos:
+You can download flatpak files and AppImages from the releases, but it is also in several user-submitted repos:

 | Repo        | Status      |
 | ----------- | ----------- |